switcherapi/switcher-client-java/README.md

 In order to minimize roundtrips and unnecessary file parsing, try to use one of these features to improve the overall performance when accessing snapshots locally.

-1. This feature will update the in-memory Snapshot every time a modification on the file occurs.
+1. This feature will update the in-memory Snapshot every time the file is modified.

 ```java
 MyAppFeatures.watchSnapshot();
 MyAppFeatures.stopWatchingSnapshot();
 ```

-2. You can tell the Switcher Client to check if the snapshot file is updated.
-This will ensure that your application is running the most recent version of your cloud configuration.
+2. You can also perform snapshot update validation to verify if there are changes to be pulled.
+This will ensure that your application is running the most recent version of your remote configuration.

 ```java
 MyAppFeatures.validateSnapshot();